CalcKit — Free UK Calculators

 UK Freelance Day Rate Benchmarks (2026)

-How does your calculated rate compare to the market?
+Once you have calculated your floor rate, check it against what the market is actually paying.
 Here are typical UK freelance day rates by discipline in 2026:

-London day rates typically sit 20–40% above these figures.
-Highly specialised roles can exceed these ranges significantly.
+London day rates typically sit 20 to 30% above these national figures.
+Highly specialised roles can exceed the top of these ranges significantly.

-If your calculated required rate is significantly below market rates for your level and skill, you may be able to charge more than you need to — building savings, reducing hours, or reinvesting in the business.
+If your calculated floor rate is below the market rate for your role and seniority, you can charge more than you need to — building savings, reducing hours, or reinvesting in the business.
+For a detailed breakdown of 2026 rates by role, seniority, and location, see our UK freelance rates guide.

 How to Raise Your Rates